thecarp/dactyl-keyboard/doc/options-main.md

 3. The starting vertical segment ID.
 4. The sweep, which is the stopping vertical segment ID.

-As a fifth element, and/or in place of any of these four elements, the list may contain a map of additional leaf settings that is merged into the final representation specified above.
-Notice that you cannot use the list format alone to specify a size or offset.
+As a fifth element, and/or in place of any of the last three, the list may contain a map of additional leaf settings that is merged into the final representation specified above.

+Here’s the fine print on the two different ways to specify a leaf:

+- You cannot use the list format alone to specify a size or offset.
+- When you use the list format, the first element must be the name of an anchor.
+You cannot have a map as the first element.
+- In the list format, you can specify `null` in place of elements you don’t want to specify, but this is only meaningful for `side`.

 By default, a **non-leaf node** will create a convex hull around its child nodes.
 However, this behaviour can be modified.
 The following keys are recognized in any non-leaf node: